[?] Subscribe To This Site

 Foil Baked Salmon (Sandpit Salmon, affectionately) is a great recipe for a beach party or cookout on the beach.
 And "by the lake" or "by the river" works just as well as "by the ocean," by the way.

 Easy instructions and preparation for the salmon and the sandpit follow.
-There's a Foil Baked Salmon version for the grill, too!
+There's a foiled salmon version for the grill, too!

 So...
 Is it too early or too late in the year for a beach party recipe?
 Never.